Counterfeit medications: Prescription and over-the-counter drugs

 The considerable difference between the cost of manufacturing counterfeit medication and price counterfeiters charge is a lucrative incentive.
 Fake antibiotics with a low concentration of the active ingredients can do damage worldwide by stimulating the development of drug resistance in surviving bacteria.
 Courses of antibiotic treatment which are not completed can be dangerous or even life-threatening.
 If a low-potency counterfeit drug is involved, completion of a course of treatment cannot be fully effective.
 Counterfeit drugs have even been known to have been involved in clinical drug trials.

 Several technologies may prove helpful in combating the counterfeit drug problem.
-An example is radio frequency identification, which uses electronic devices to track and identify items, such as pharmaceutical products, by assigning individual serial numbers to the containers holding each product.
-The U.S. Food and Drug Administration (FDA) is working towards an electronic pedigree (ePedigree) system to track drugs from factory to pharmacy.
+An example is radio-frequency identification, which uses electronic devices to track and identify items, such as pharmaceutical products, by assigning individual serial numbers to the containers holding each product.
+The U.S. Food and Drug Administration (FDA) is working towards an ePedigree system to track drugs from factory to pharmacy.
 This technology may prevent the diversion or counterfeiting of drugs by allowing wholesalers and pharmacists to determine the identity and dosage of individual products.
 Some techniques, such as Raman spectroscopy and energy-dispersive X-Ray diffraction (EDXRD) can be used to discover counterfeit drugs while still inside their packaging.

 China

-The State Food and Drug Administration is not responsible for regulating pharmaceutical ingredients manufactured and exported by chemical companies.
+The National Medical Products Administration is not responsible for regulating pharmaceutical ingredients manufactured and exported by chemical companies.
 This regulatory lack, which has resulted in considerable international news coverage unfavorable to China, has been known for a decade, but failure of Chinese regulatory agencies to cooperate has prevented improvement.
-On May 6, 2005, the Chinese press agency Xinhua reported that the World Health Organization had established Rapid Alert System, the world's first web-based system for tracking the activities of drug counterfeiters, in light of the increasing severity of the problem of counterfeit drugs.
+In May 2005, the Chinese press agency Xinhua reported that the World Health Organization had established Rapid Alert System, the world's first web-based system for tracking the activities of drug counterfeiters, in light of the increasing severity of the problem of counterfeit drugs.

 India

-“If I have to follow U.S. standards in inspecting facilities supplying to the Indian market,” G. N. Singh, India’s top drug regulator, said in a recent interview with an Indian newspaper, “we will have to shut almost all of those.”
+G. N. Singh, India's top drug regulator, said in a 2014 interview: "If I have to follow U.S. standards in inspecting facilities supplying to the Indian market, […] we will have to shut almost all of those."

 According to Outsourcing Pharma in 2012, 75% of counterfeit drugs supplied worldwide had some origins in India, followed by 7% from Egypt and 6% from China.

-The Central Drug Standards Control Organisation (CDSCO), the drug regulatory authority of India conducted a nationwide survey in 2009 and announced that of "24,000 samples [that] were collected from all over India and tested.
+In 2009, the Central Drug Standards Control Organisation (CDSCO), the drug regulatory authority of India conducted a nationwide survey, and announced that of "24,000 samples [that] were collected from all over India and tested.
 It was found that only 11 samples or 0.046% were spurious."
 In 2017 a similar survey found 3.16% of the medicines sampled were substandard and 0.0245% were fake.
 Those more commonly prescribed are probably more often faked.